obverter/obverter/README.md

 Since then, I've edited some [textbooks](https://www.google.com/books/edition/A_Day_in_the_Life_of_an_American_Worker/t7S8xAEACAAJ?hl=en) and lent a hand with some [articles](https://www.cell.com/one-earth/fulltext/S2590-3322(22)00220-2).

+Thank you for coming to my TED Talk.
 <!--
 **obverter/obverter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.